Puppy Vaccinations: What’s The Deal?

-Dog parks, farmers markets, even your sidewalk can be dangerous for a young, unvaccinated pup.
+Dog parks, farmer’s markets, even your sidewalk can be dangerous for a young, unvaccinated pup.
 They are filled with germs, bacteria, and can act as a haven for deadly illnesses for unvaccinated puppies.
-Viruses are deadly for puppies however, there are many multivitamin products such as Bullyade that aim to help dogs and puppies make a quicker recovery!

 To decrease their own liability, some veterinarians are advising puppy parents to keep their dogs inside – at all cost – to avoid any exposure to a deadly illness, like Parvovirus.
 (85-90% of the dogs that contract the parvovirus will survive.)